-Certainly, Windows 7 was a big step from Vista in terms of interface, it looked more modern in terms of appearance and was more user-friendly and streamlined.
+Certainly, Win 7 was a big step from Vista in terms of interface, it looked more modern in terms of appearance and was more user-friendly and streamlined.
 Windows Vista was a relative resource hog and Windows 7 ran quicker and less disk churning.
-Even if we talk about Windows 7 performance it was a great all-rounder which turned out to be a great get-go with stability.
+Even if we talk about Win 7 performance it was a great all-rounder which turned out to be a great get-go with stability.

 Fastest Selling Operating System